What Is an Appraisal?

-Buying a home is the largest transaction many of us may ever encounter.
-Whether it's where you raise your family, a second vacation property or a rental fixer upper, purchasing real property is a detailed transaction that requires multiple parties to see it through.
+Their home's purchase can be the most significant transaction most of us may ever encounter.
+It doesn't matter if a main residence, an additional vacation home or a rental fixer upper, the purchase of real property is a complex financial transaction that requires multiple parties to make it all happen.

-You're probably familiar with the parties having a role in the transaction.
-The most known face in the transaction is the real estate agent.
-Next, the mortgage company provides the money needed to fund the transaction.
-And the title company makes sure that all aspects of the exchange are completed and that the title is clear to pass to the buyer from the seller.
+You're probably familiar with the parties taking part in the transaction.
+The most recognizable person in the exchange is the real estate agent.
+Then, the bank provides the money needed to finance the exchange.
+And ensuring all details of the transaction are completed and that the title is clear to transfer from the seller to the purchaser is the title company.

-So, who's responsible for making sure the real estate is worth the purchase price?
+So, who makes sure the property is worth the purchase price?
 This is where you meet the appraiser.
-We provide an unbiased opinion of what a buyer could expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
+We provide an unbiased estimate of what a buyer could expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Milwaukee Appraisal Co./Stowe Appraisals will ensure, you as an interested party, are informed.

-Our first task at Milwaukee Appraisal Co./Stowe Appraisals is to inspect the property to ascertain its true status.
-We must see aspects of the property first hand, such as the number of bedrooms and bathrooms, the location, living areas, etc, to ensure they truly are present and are in the condition a reasonable buyer would expect them to be.
-The inspection often includes a sketch of the property, ensuring the square footage is proper and conveying the layout of the property.
-Most importantly, the appraiser looks for any obvious features - or defects - that would have an impact on the value of the property.
+To determine the true status of the property, it's our duty to first perform a thorough inspection.
+We must see aspects of the property hands on, such as the number of bedrooms and bathrooms, the location, and so on, to ensure they really are there and are in the condition a reasonable buyer would expect them to be.
+To make sure the stated square footage is accurate and describe the layout of the house, the inspection often entails creating a sketch of the floorplan.
+Most importantly, the appraiser identifies any obvious features - or defects - that would have an impact on the value of the house.

-Here, we analyze information on local construction costs, the cost of labor and other elements to figure out how much it would cost to replace the property being appraised.
-This value often sets the maximum on what a property would sell for.
-The cost approach is also the least used method.
+Here, we gather information on local construction costs, the cost of labor and other elements to determine how much it would cost to construct a property comparable to the one being appraised.
+This value usually sets the upper limit on what a property would sell for.
+The cost approach is also the least used predictor of value.

-Appraisers can tell you a lot about the subdivisions in which they work.
-They innately understand the value of particular features to the people of that area.
-Then, the appraiser looks up recent sales in close proximity to the subject and finds properties which are 'comparable' to the real estate being appraised.
-Using knowledge of the value of certain items such as remodeled rooms, types of flooring, energy efficient items, patios and porches, or additional storage space, we add or subtract from each comparable's sales price so that they more accurately match the features of subject.
+Appraisers get to know the communities in which they work.
+They innately understand the value of specific features to the people of that area.
+Then, the appraiser researches recent sales in the neighborhood and finds properties which are 'comparable' to the subject at hand.
+Using knowledge of the value of certain items such as upgraded appliances, extra bathrooms, additional living area, quality of construction, lot size, we add or subtract from each comparable's sales price so that they are more accurately in line with the features of subject.

-After all differences have been accounted for, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
-When it comes to putting a value on features of homes in Franklin and Milwaukee, Milwaukee Appraisal Co./Stowe Appraisals is your local authority.
-This approach to value is commonly given the most consideration when an appraisal is for a home sale.
+In the end, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
+At Milwaukee Appraisal Co./Stowe Appraisals, we are an authority when it comes to knowing the worth of real estate features in Franklin and Milwaukee County neighborhoods.
+The sales comparison approach to value is commonly given the most importance when an appraisal is for a home sale.

 Valuation Using the Income Approach

-In the case of income producing properties - rental houses for example - we may use a third approach to value.
-In this case, the amount of revenue the property yields is taken into consideration along with other rents in the area for comparable properties to derive the current value.
+A third way of valuing approach to value is sometimes applied when a neighborhood has a measurable number of rental properties.
+In this case, the amount of income the real estate yields is taken into consideration along with other rents in the area for comparable properties to determine the current value.

 Arriving at a Value Conclusion